elizadr10/speech-to-text/README.md

 # Speech-to-Text
-built using AssemblyAI's API for Speech Recognition and Speaker Diarization
+Transcribes a folder of audio files into a collection of output files.
+Built using AssemblyAI's API for Speech Recognition and Speaker Diarization

 ### api_secrets.py
 - API_KEY_ASSEMBLYAI = your api key